TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-open-source-api-gateway/quick-start.md

 ## Next Steps

 Next, [add your first API to Tyk ]({{< ref "getting-started/create-api" >}}) and follow the *Open Source* instructions.

+## Kubernetes

+This pages has shown the fasted way to get up and running with Tyk Open Source.
+If you are interested in deploying Tyk stack on a Kubernetes cluster please use our [Helm Charts]{{< ref "tyk-oss/ce-helm-chart-new">}}